cle-b/niobium/docs/index.md

 ## Why Niobium

-Selenium is probably the better tool for web automation.
-But sometimes it's hard to write a clean automation script.
+Selenium is a good tool for web automation, but sometimes it’s hard to write a clean automation script.

-With Niobium you can keep using Selenium and simplify your scripts.
-For example, Niobium adds a new element locator, find_element_by_image, which adds image recognition capacity in order to find an element in the webpage.
+With Niobium, you can keep using Selenium while simplifying your scripts.
+For example, Niobium adds a new element locator,` By.IMAGE`, which enables image recognition in `WebDriver.find_element` to locate an element on the webpage.

 The goal of Niobium is not to replace Selenium.
 We only want to add to Selenium the functions we will love to see in Selenium natively.